opentext-idol/idol-containers-toolkit/helm/distributed-idol/README.md

 In practice (at present), access to the IDOL images on dockerhub is restricted to the user `microfocusidolreadonly`, so this will be the value of `${DOCKERHUB_USER}` in the example.

-If a different name is required for this Kubernetes secret, override the `imagePullSecrets` list value.
+If a different name is required for this Kubernetes secret, override the `global.imagePullSecrets` list value.

 ### Optional Values

 There are some values that are optional or sometimes overriden:

-- `httpProxy`: the URL of a HTTP proxy that the installation will have to use to access the external internet.
+- `global.http_proxy`/`global.https_proxy`: the URL of a proxy that the installation will have to use to access the external internet.
 If not set, no http proxying is configured.
-- If a private repository is specified for pulling the IDOL images (i.e. by overriding `idolImageRegistry`) then `imagePullSecrets` will also require the name of a Kubernetes secret holding the credentials for pulling from this private repository.
+- If a private repository is specified for pulling the IDOL images (e.g. by overriding `global.idolImageRegistry`) then `global.imagePullSecrets` will also require the name of a Kubernetes secret holding the credentials for pulling from this private repository.

 ## Cluster requirements